pennersr/django-allauth/docs/account/configuration.rst

   an alternative to setting this to True.

 ``ACCOUNT_EMAIL_CONFIRMATION_HMAC`` (default: ``True``)
-  In order to verify an email address a key is mailed identifying the email address to be verified.
+  In order to verify an email address, a key is mailed identifying the email address to be verified.
 In previous versions, a record was stored in the database for each ongoing email confirmation, keeping track of these keys.
 Current versions use HMAC based keys that do not